BothimTV/whatscord/README.md

 7. Get all Channel and the Guild ID (Group Category, Chat Category, Log Channel, Sensetive Channel)
 8. Save All informations in the config.json
 9. Install: discord.js, fs, request, whatsapp-web.js, node-cron, qrcode-terminal, @discordjs/rest, discord-api-types
+10. Scan the QR Code from the console - enjoi!

+WARNING - BETA BUILD - It may crash by spamming, etc.!